mitoc/website/_pages/events/winter-school.md

 ### I have done Winter School in the past.
 May I participate again this year?

 Yes, returning students are welcome to come learn more skills.
 Remember that the first two lectures are mandatory, even if you've attended them before.

+### How much does Winter School cost?
+The weekday evening lectures are free!
+For weekend trips, participants are typically responsible for paying a trip fee and gear rental costs (the combined trip + gear costs are capped at $20), along with rideshare costs ($10~$40, depending on the destination).
+Depending on the activity, trips may also include additional costs allocated to non-MITOC affiliations (e.g., ski passes).

+### What gear do I need?
+You can rent most of the gear you need (such as microspikes, snowshoes, and crampons) from our office.
+Some winter clothing items are available for rental (such as hard-shells, mittens, and winter boots), but you may have to prepare other items like base layers, hats, and gloves.
+The mandatory lectures will include clothing tips on where to find what you will need at a number of price points.

 For more information, contact [the Winter School chair](mailto:ws-chair@mit.edu).